becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 The 'fd' prefix is enough to identify a ULA.
 In this example,

- - fd63:45eb:dc14::/48 is the so-called ULA prefix.
+ - `fd63:45eb:dc14::/48` is the so-called ULA prefix.
- - 0x6345ebdc14 is the locally generated pseudo-random part.
+ - The locally generated pseudo-random part is `0x6345ebdc14`.
- - fd63:45eb:dc14:1::/64 is the subnet prefix.
+ - `fd63:45eb:dc14:1::/64` is the subnet prefix.

-Occasionally people use the prefix fd00::/48 (zero instead of the pseudo-random bits) but this is not recommended.
+Occasionally people use the prefix `fd00::/48` (zero instead of the pseudo-random bits) but this is not recommended.
 If two such networks are merged, things will break.

 It is slightly confusing that both GUAs and ULAs are architecturally defined as having 'global scope', but ULAs are forbidden *by rule* to be routed globally.

-In the preceding examples, the prefix boundary is shown after bit 63, so the subnet prefix is 2001:db8:4006:80b/64 or fd63:45eb:dc14:1/64.
+In the preceding examples, the prefix boundary is shown after bit 63, so the subnet prefix is `2001:db8:4006:80b/64` or `fd63:45eb:dc14:1/64`.
 This is the normal setting in IPv6: subnets have 64 bit prefixes and 64 bit IIDs.
 [Automatic address configuration](Auto-configuration.md) depends on this fixed boundary.
 Links that don't use automatic address configuration are not bound by the /64 rule, but a lot of software and configurations rely on it.

 An important characteristic of routeable IPv6 unicast addresses is that they are assigned to interfaces (not whole nodes) and each interface may have several addresses at the same time.
 For example, a host in an enterprise network could in theory